Homemade Orange Sweet Rolls

 Have you ever had a Pillsbury Orange Sweet Roll before?
 You know, the kind that come in a can?
 I gladly admit that I LOVE those little things.
 My mom always made them for us on busy weekend mornings.
 The smell alone got me out of bed – light citrus paired with the nostalgic fragrance of gooey cinnamon buns.

 Needless to say, down the stairs I ran with a grumbling tummy.

 I baked these in the evening for breakfast the next day.
 They definitely taste better fresh, but I didn’t hear anyone complaining.
-They can also be made ahead of time – the rolls freeze very well (without glaze!).
+They can also be made ahead of time – either as overnight rolls (see recipe notes) or you can freeze the baked rolls.
 Just warm up and drizzle with the orange glaze when you’re ready to serve them.

 New spin-off recipes from today’s sweet rolls are already swirling through my head.
 Make a batch of these for breakfast or brunch and invite your friends and family over.
 Or not.
 There really doesn’t need to be any occasion to make these!

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make! ♥